nasa/astrobee/scripts/docker/readme.md

 The `run.sh` script (optionally downloads and) runs ARS Docker images.

 The two scripts have similar options to make it easy to run the specific image you just built.

+If you want to run the docker containers directly on remote servers (with no display), there are methods to do this via VNC in \subpage vnc-docker or X11 in \subpage ssh-docker

 # Building Docker images